Sex Therapy Certificate

 AASECT sex therapy certification serves an unmet need for additional training and skills for addressing competently a wide range of concerns that often go unaddressed in psychotherapy, such as: arousal and desire concerns, desire discrepancies within a couple, difficulties with climax, emerging sexual identities, development of intimacy, open relationships and extra-marital affairs, diversity of sexual expression, cybersexuality, sexual trauma and rape, socio-cultural factors associated with sexuality, and painful sex.
 Currently, there are very few certified sex therapists in the nation; psychotherapists often treat couples and individuals who have these concerns but lack training, and the medical view of sexuality experiences and disorders is limited.
 Psychotherapists who have additional training would be poised to help couples and individuals to address these concerns within the context of psychotherapy in an integral fashion and/or as separate and specific concerns as sex therapists.

-The sex therapy certificate program is delivered through in-person instruction and online materials.
-Participants meet in San Francisco on 3 weekends (Friday through Sunday, and one weekend Thursday through Sunday) for 75 hours of in person training during the fall, and conduct the remaining hours of learning online in a self-paced fashion for a total of 165 hours.
+The sex therapy certificate program is typically delivered through in-person instruction and online materials.
+Participants meet in San Francisco on 3 weekends (Friday through Sunday, and one weekend Thursday through Sunday) for 75 hours of in person training during the fall or spring, and conduct the remaining hours of learning online in a self-paced fashion for a total of 165 hours.
 Upon completion of the in-person weekends, students will have two years to complete their online coursework.

 Payment and Cancelation Policies